xxRAYEN/EconomyUI/README.md

 # EconomyUI
 EconomyUI Plugin for PocketMineMP Server.
 This Plugin need the Plugin FormAPI (by jojoe77777).

+Download "EconomyUI.phar" for your server here: --- (Actually you cant download) | Put it in /home/server/plugins

 To change the UI Language, go on your server to /home/server/plugin_data/EconomyUI/config.yml and set "$lang = english/german/french".
 Then reboot the server.
 /bank - Open the banking menu.